ialbert/plac/doc/plac_adv.rst

 Here is a session of usage on a Unix-like operating system::

- $ python ishelve2.py -c ~/test.shelve
+ $ python ishelve2.py -c test.shelve
  A minimal interface over a shelve object.
- Operating on /home/micheles/test.shelve.
+ Operating on test.shelve.
  Use help to see the available commands. i> help